-As a result of decisions supported by Mercer's Investment Exclusions Framework, certain multiclient Funds have exclusions applied.
+As a result of decisions supported by Mercer's exclusion framework, certain multi-client Mercer Funds have exclusions applied.
 The majority of Mercer's multi-client Funds have the below exclusions applied, however, exclusions may vary between funds based on client expectations and needs, or applicability to the asset class.